playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 # Challenge {#challenge}

-Let's make this chapters' challenge a continuation on the table that we just built in the last section.
+Let's make this chapter's challenge a continuation of the table that we just built in the last section.
 See, our previous table only had the files themselves, not the header.
 Let's change that by adding in a second set of children we can pass, like so:

 ```jsx
 <table>